Modified treatment policy effect estimation with weighted energy distance: Using weighted energy distance for MTPs

-When exploring the causal effect of an MTP, researchers often aim to understand the effect of interventions that operate by modifying a treatment's value in a specific direction (For example, \citet{haneuse2013estimation} consider the intervention that shortens the surgery time of patients.); the magnitude of the modification then determines how different the treatment under the MTP is compared with assigned treatments in reality.
-Larger magnitudes or scales of an MTP's intervention/policy may allow researchers to explore a wider variety of manipulations, but more extreme policies differ more starkly from reality, making confounding more severe and thus more difficult to control adequately.
+When exploring the causal effect of an MTP, the magnitude of the modification then determines how different the treatment under the MTP is compared with assigned treatments in reality.
+Larger magnitudes or scales of an MTP's modification to treatment values may allow researchers to explore a wider variety of effects, yet more extreme policies differ more starkly from reality, making confounding more severe and thus more difficult to control adequately.
 Thus, the scale of the intervention or modification must be chosen carefully.
-To our knowledge, no tools yet exist to aid in this choice.
+In this section we develop a formal hypothesis testing framework to provide explicit guidance for this choice.

-From the error decomposition in Section \ref{sec:2.2}, confounding bias operates only through the first term $\int_{(\mathcal{X},\mathcal{A})}\mu(\x,a)d(F_{n,\w,\X,A}-F_{n,\X,A}^{q})(\x,a)$ which depends on the difference between the weighted empirical CDF for the observed population and the shifted empirical CDF for the target population.
-If the MTP scale is too large, a given set of weights or weighting approach may not properly balance these two populations to have the same distribution, leading to a large potential for bias in the estimator.
+From the error decomposition in Section \ref{sec:2.2}, bias operates only through the term \eqref{equ:errordecomp_bias} which depends on the difference between the weighted empirical CDF for the observed population and the MTP-shifted empirical CDF for the target population.
+If the MTP scale is too large, a given set of weights or weighting approach may not properly balance these two populations to have the same distribution, leading to a greater potential for bias in the estimator.
 To address this issue, we propose a method based on the weighted energy distance to identify a scale of intervention for a given class of MTPs for which a given weighting approach can adequately balance the two populations and thus adequately control for confounding.
-By doing so, researchers can ensure that the MTP scale is not too big to be estimated well, reducing potential for bias.
+By doing so, researchers can ensure that the MTP scale is not too large to be estimated well, reducing potential for bias.